WINCHESTER

 editorial, and the Winchester get-out-of-town NOTICE!
 It’s unlikely

-that co-conspirator William Smith was singularly responsible for printing the
+that alleged co-conspirator William Smith was singularly responsible for printing this

 issue.
-I think the relationship between the Apostles in the printing office
+The relationship between the Apostles in the printing office

-was more complex (even collaborative) than Neville wants the jury to
+was probably more complex (even collaborative) than Neville wants the jury to

 understand.
 After all, it was the Quorum of the Twelve Apostles